libsemigroups/libsemigroups_pybind11/docs/source/data-structures/presentations/index.rst

 :py:meth:`.KnuthBendix.run_for` and
 :py:meth:`.KnuthBendix.run_until`.

-The classes in ``libsemigroups_pybind11`` for finitely presented semigroups and monoids are:
+The classes and modules in ``libsemigroups_pybind11`` for finitely presented semigroups and monoids are:

 .. toctree::
    :maxdepth: 1

    present
+   inverse-present
    present-helpers
    examples